Asunción Cuyotepeji: History

-Economic activities
+Economy

 60 per cent of the people in this area work in agricultural fields.
 The principal crops produced are beans, chili peppers, and amaranth.
 Another 30 per cent of the population works with handling livestock, the main livestock being pigs, cattle, and goats.
 The remaining 10 per cent works in local trades.

-Cultural And Tourist Attractions
+Cultural and tourist attractions

 This Oaxacan Municipality does not have great historic monuments, but it does have a small archeological area.
 Approximately 1 kilometer from the east part of the town, it is located in the Cerro Del Mosquito, an uninhabited area in which there has been found many prehistoric artifacts such as pottery, carved stones, and jade.
 It has a large scale festival every year on August 14 through to August 16known as the Fiesta Patronal.
 These events are organized by inhabitants of the town with regard to their religious idol.
 In this case the festivity is with regard to "Santa Maria Asuncion”.
 Usually this kind of events involved a great variety of activities such as sports, folkloric dances, and fireworks.
 Every neighborhood of the town has its own religious idol, so when is time to prepare the festivity, a different person is chosen every year to organize the event.
 In Mexico, on November 2 it is a tradition to celebrate the Day of the Dead, known as "Dia de los Muertos" in which every family honors their dead relatives.
 In Cacalotepec every family visits their relatives graves and then prepare an ofrenda in which they offer to their loved ones a variety of traditional foods such as mole, tamales, mescal, chocolate, and bread, according to what the dead ancestor enjoyed while they were living.